Roopaish/mini-trello/README.md

 ## How it works

-- We can create multiple personal workspaces using the name
+- A personal workspace is created for one user
-- No auth is used
+- Simple Cookie auth is used
 - If the name matches then old workspace will be opened else new is created
 - All is done using JSON-like objects (no database) so the data does not persist if we redeploy the app